achchu/tech-test-sdet-main/README.md

+## Note

+Below are the details of a task that I was asked to carry out.
+I've done this project using playwright and I've done a write up for the task and the changes and my thinking here - https://achchu.notion.site/Goodstack-io-Task-19e4591eff298001bc71c4d32d4875de

+---
-# Technical Task for SDETs
+## Technical Task for SDETs

 ## Introduction
 Hello!
 Thank you so much for taking the time to dive into this exercise.